 What Is an Independent Variable?
-Definition and Examples
+(With Uses and Examples)

 In a research study, scientists define independent and dependent variables to understand cause-and-effect relationships.
 They design controlled experimental settings in which they measure how independent variables influence dependent variables.
-Learning about what independent variables are and how they work in research contexts can help you know how to identify them and use them in your own research studies.
-In this article, we define what an independent variable is, explain why it's important, describe how it's used and offer some examples to help you identify and apply them in research.
+Learning what independent variables are and how they work in research contexts can help you understand how to identify them in your own experiments.

 What is an independent variable?

-For example, if a pharmacologist wanted to measure the effectiveness of a new medication on relieving cold symptoms, they would design an experiment in which they administer the drug and measure the extent to which it relieves the participant's symptoms.
+For example, if a pharmacologist wants to measure the effectiveness of a new medication in relieving cold symptoms, they would design an experiment in which they administer the drug and measure the extent to which it relieves participants' symptoms.
 In this experiment, the medication is the independent variable because it acts on the symptoms.
 The cold symptoms are the dependent variable because they depend on the influence of the independent variable.
-By minimizing the potential for any external factors to affect the experiment, the pharmacologist can reasonably conclude that changes to the dependent variable result from the independent variable.

 Why are independent variables important?

 Independent variables are essential to effective experimental design because they allow scientists to identify cause-and-effect relationships.
 In a controlled experiment, researchers work to minimize or eliminate the potential for external influences so they can make conclusions about how one variable influences another.

 To achieve this goal, they define one or more independent variables, which they apply to the dependent variable.
 They then measure the effect of the independent variable on the dependent variable to understand the degree to which the independent variable influences the dependent variable.
 By eliminating external influences, scientists can draw reasonable conclusions about these relationships.